SLOW DAZZLEJohn CaleProg Related |

 I guess you could call this a typical mid-70s album by John Cale, some good stuff, and some not so good.

 In my view, "Guts", "Mr Wilson" and "I'm not the Loving Kind" are all first rate songs.
-The first is probably the strongest rocker Cale has ever released (and definitely the bleakest); the second is an exquisite ballad which sounds like an escapee from the masterly PARIS 1919; and the third is an overly lush ballad on the subject of sexual impotence.
+The first is probably the strongest rocker Cale has ever come up with (and definitely the bleakest); the second is an exquisite ballad which sounds like an escapee from the masterly PARIS 1919; and the third is an overly lush ballad on the subject of sexual impotence.
 (It opens with these lyrics, exquisitely intoned: "When my lady passes me by, I lose the love I thought I had in mind....")

 If you happen to have a John Cale compilation which features all three of the above-mentioned tracks, you need not bother with the rest of the album.
 You could buy THE ISLAND YEARS, of course, a two-disc set which combines SLOW DAZZLE with all of FEAR and HELEN OF TROY, both of which are superior.
 As a collection, THE ISLAND YEARS really can't be faulted, especially since it contains some first-rate bonus material.